-Ampex can put the industry’s best performing technology in the smallest packages at the lowest price.
+Ampex Data Systems manufactures the industry’s best performing technology in the smallest SWaP optimized packages and offers it at the lowest price.

 The TuffCORD is purpose built for mission data recording to and offers customers the ability to record both compressed and uncompressed video in a single, rugged, network file server.
 Uncompressed HD-SDI video has become increasingly more desired for precision video analysis and real-time decision-making.
 With an HD-SDI interface and a market leading Delta Digital Video encoder (H.264 / H.265), the TuffCORD gives users the benefits of both uncompressed video (best quality for analysis) and compressed video (downlink/uplink and ease of management).

 As the fastest, rugged network file server in the industry, the TS-640 is optimized for quick access to the video and imagery it stores during operations (1.9 gigabytes per second), making it ideal for onboard processing and analysis.
 For extremely fast downloading, the TS-640’s removable memory modules are coupled with the TS-641 Mission Download Station for customers needing video and image files quickly after a mission.
 The TS-640 is also ideal for long duration missions requiring multiple channels of recording with its storage capacity now over 100 terabytes and up to 4, 10 gigabit Ethernet interfaces.